Saturday 23 August from 10am to 2pm

 Join Museums of History NSW for the inaugural Sydney Open Symposium, where leading industry experts take a deep dive into conversations centred around architecture, design, placemaking and heritage.

-Explore how the Sydney Metro Martin Place project seamlessly integrates a major interchange for Australia’s largest public transport project with Macquarie Bank’s new global headquarters.
+Explore how the Sydney Metro Martin Place project seamlessly integrates a major interchange for Australia’s largest public transport project with Macquarie Group's new global headquarters.

-Included on the day is a morning keynote session, ‘10 Million Hours’, an afternoon session, ‘How to Be a City’ and a 30-minute guided tour offering a behind-the-scenes exploration of our iconic building through architecture, art, and urban development.
+The day includes a morning keynote session, ‘10 Million Hours’, an afternoon session, ‘How to Be a City’ and a 30-minute guided tour offering a behind-the-scenes exploration of the iconic precinct through architecture, art, and urban development.